IvorySec/Nemay4/README.md

 - 🌱 I’m currently learning **Boto 3 , With AWS**

-- 👯 I’m looking to collaborate on **Cybersecurty tools and project**
+- 👯 I’m looking to collaborate on **Cybersecurity tools and project**

 - 🤝 I’m looking for help with **Open Source**